-(1) for data entries, in terms of the alternatives we can create an index with Alternative
+- (1) for data entries, in terms of the alternatives we can create an index with Alternative - (2) by storing the data records in a separate file and storing (key, rid) pairs in the leaf pages of the ISAM index.

-(2) by storing the data records in a separate file and storing (key, rid) pairs in the leaf pages of the ISAM index.
+If there are several inserts to the file subsequently, so that more entries are inserted into a leaf than will fit onto a single page, additional pages are needed because the index structure is static.
+These additional pages are allocated from an overflow area.

-To the supervised in south the three files such as supervised by the three If there are several inserts to the file subsequently, so that more entries are inserted into a leaf than will fit onto a Data Pages single page, additional pages are needed because the index structure is static.
-These additional pages are Index Pages allocated from an overflow area.
-Overflow Pages The allocation of pages is illustrated Page Allocation in ISAM search by comparing the value in the search field of the given record with the key values in the node.
+The allocation of pages is illustrated

-The basic operations of insertion, deletion, and search are all guite straightforward.
-For an equality selection search, we start at the root node and determine which sub tree to
+The basic operations of insertion, deletion, and search are all quite straightforward.
+For an equality selection search, we start at the root node and determine which sub tree to search by comparing the value in the search field of the given record with the key values in the node.